Telos-Foundation/TIPFS/README.md

-# TIPFS -- The Telos IPFS Wrapper
+# TIPFS: The IPFS Wrapper for the Telos Network

 The IPFS storage engine wrapper for the Telos blockchain.